TrevBunch/DS-340W-Project/README.md

 2. (Optional) Rerun the Jupyter Notebooks to create the datasets
     - Run both `clean_rookies.ipynb` and `cleaning_data_NFL.ipynb`.
 This will use data from the folders `newdata/` and `college stats/` then cleaned and standardized the data.
 The output of this code will be stored in the folder called `clean_data/`.
     - Run the Jupyter Notebook called `feature_engineering.ipynb`.
 This will import data from the following folders `clean_data/`,`other features/` then create new features that will used for feeding into the model.
 The final output of this will be stored in `training/`
 3. Run the Notebook called `ModelCode.ipynb` which will use the data from `training/` to actually train our ML models and produce graphs and rankings.
+    - After running the model multiple times we achieved the same results.
+However runnnig it again after a few weeks, we saw that some of the results changed for veteran QBs and rookie WRs.
+We were not able to find why this change occurred as all the code stayed the same.
+We would like to examine this further in our future work.

 Why We Chose This Topic